Autoimmune disease

 Although the causes of many autoimmune diseases remain unknown, a person’s genes in combination with infections and other environmental exposures are likely to play a significant role in disease development.

-It’s understood that three things are required for autoimmunity to develop.
+It’s understood that at least two factors are required for autoimmunity to develop:

 1. Genetic predisposition